 A lot of processing power goes into finding the block, and only one miner will do so, but all this processing power doesn’t only secure the network, it guarantees the proof of work that is behind every minted bitcoin.

-The newly minted bitcoins go to the first miner to discover the answer to the cryptographic puzzle.
-They get to add the latest block to the blockchain and are rewarded for their proof of work with the minted bitcoin – known as the block reward.
+The newly minted currency goes to the first miner to discover the answer to the cryptographic puzzle.
+They get to add the latest block to the blockchain and are rewarded for their proof of work with the minted coins – known as the block reward.

 The block reward is currently 12.5 BTC, but that will be halved next month, and then halved again every four years or so until the last fraction of a bitcoin is minted in around the year 2140.

-Send Bitcoin to Anybody from Anywhere, at Any Time
+Send Value to Anybody from Anywhere, at Any Time

-Nobody can stop you sending Bitcoin, and any bitcoins you do send will always arrive at the address you send it to.
+Nobody can stop you sending them, and any you do send will always arrive at the address you send them to.

 The Bitcoin protocol is programmable, too.
 Of course, it’s a computer program itself.
-Think of Bitcoin like the Internet of Money.
+Think of it like the Internet of Money.

 What do I mean by that?
 Well, think of the Internet as the Internet of Information.
 It allows us to send information freely, and everything is sent with the touch of a button.